The moving plane method and the uniqueness of high order elliptic equation with GJMS operator: The compactness of solutions for

 In this subsection, we will classify the following equation

-under decay condition: for any $1\leq k\leq n$, there exist $\e_k>0$ such that
+under decay condition: for any $1\leq k\leq n-2$, there exist $\e_k>0$ such that

-For $n=2m\geq4$, we also note that the solution of equation \eqref{euclidean equation} may not be standard bubble without condition \eqref{euclidean equation: decay condition}, which is a big difference between high and two dimensions.There are many classic results on this issue, see \cite{Chen Li,Lin1,Martinazzi,Wei and Xu 1}. \begin{lem} Suppose $R>0$, there holds
+For $n=2m\geq4$, we also note that the solution of equation \eqref{euclidean equation} may not be standard bubble without condition \eqref{euclidean equation: decay condition}, which is a big difference between high dimensions and two dimensions.
+There are many classic results on this issue, see \cite{Chen Li,Lin1,Martinazzi,Wei and Xu 1}.
+Although there are many works dedicated to proving the integral equation, our primary focus here is on establishing it under the integral constraint \eqref{euclidean equation: decay condition}.
+For an alternative proof of the integral equation, we refer the reader to \cite{Wei and Ye}. \begin{lem} Suppose $R>0$, there holds

 \end{lem} \begin{pf} If $y\in B_{2R}(0)$, then

 For $y\in B^{c}_{2R}(0)$, then $|x-y|\geq |y|-|x|\geq 2R-R=R$.
 Clearly,

 and